microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUserTodoListTaskChecklistItem.md

 # New-MgUserTodoListTaskChecklistItem

 ## SYNOPSIS
-Create a new checklistItem object.
+Create new navigation property to checklistItems for users

 ## SYNTAX